VMO-6: Korean War

+Cold War

+On 20 March 1956 VMO-6 became the first Marine Corps squadron to receive the HOK-1 helicopter.

 Vietnam War

 In 1964 the squadron received it first UH-1E Iroquois.
 In August 1965 VMO-6 departed as part of Marine Aircraft Group 36 on board the USS Princeton for South Vietnam.
-On September 1, 1965 the squadron began operating from Chu Lai.
+On 1 September 1965 the squadron began operating from Chu Lai.
 After training by the Army, the Hueys were converted to primarily a gunship role and the majority of the UH-1's missions were providing close air support to infantry and recon units.
 They participated in the following operations while operating from there: Quang Ngai, Double Eagle, Blue Marlin and Duc Pho.
 While providing support to Marines at the Battle of Hill 488 on the night of 15 June 1966, the squadron's new commanding officer, Major William J. Goodsell, was killed when his UH-1E was shot down.
 In October 1967 the squadron moved to just south of Huế to Phu Bai.
 A month later another move took them to Quảng Trị Combat Base.
 July 1968 saw the squadron get its first fixed wing aircraft since World War II when they took possession of a few Cessna O-1C & 0-1G Birddogs that were used for directing artillery and air strikes.
 These were followed in October 1968 when the first contingent of six OV-10A Broncos joined VMO-6 at Marble Mountain Air Facility.
 They began operating within 18 hours of joining the squadron at Quảng Trị.
 The squadron flew in support of Marines at Khe Sanh, Con Thien, Lao Bảo, Đông Hà, Gio Linh, The Rockpile, Vandegrift Combat Base, the Ben Hai and Firebase Argonne.
 They flew in support of the following operations: Maine Crag, Apache Snow, Scotland II, Montana Mauler, Napoleon-Saline, Lancaster II, Rice, Kentucky, Purple Martin, Idaho Canyon and many more.
-Their biggest action came during Operation Dewey Canyon from January 22 - March 18, 1969 where the Marines sought to engage Communist forces near the Laotian border.
+Their biggest action came during Operation Dewey Canyon from 22 January – 18 March 1969 where the Marines sought to engage Communist forces near the Laotian border.
 All three of the squadron's aircraft were involved with the Hueys providing gun support for 3rd Force Recon, escorting insertion, extraction, supply and MEDEVAC missions and the two fixed wing squadrons doing aerial reconnaissance, artillery spotting and forward air controlling from the air.

 Final years

 In October 1969 VMO-6 departed South Vietnam for its new home at Marine Corps Air Station Futenma, Okinawa.
 From there they participated in exercises from such places as Cubi Point in the Philippines, Atsugi, Japan; Taegu, Korea; and the Republic of China.

-The squadron was decommissioned on January 1, 1977.
+The squadron was decommissioned on 1 January 1977.